mbarnig/InteractiveAvatarNextJSDemo/README.md

 I did the following modifications :
 ### /app/lib/constants
 I added the avatar_id "Marco Barnig" and the voice_ids "Marco Barnig" and "Marcos_digital_twin" to the selection list of available avatars and voices.
+### /app/page.tsx
+I deleted the tabs "demo / code"
 ### /components/NavBar.tsx
 I changed the header text and deleted the links Avatars, Voices, API Docs, Guide and SDK.
 ### /components/InteractiveAvatar.tsx
 I added a password check in the "async function startSession".
 ### Huggingface Spaces